The Heights Building

-The new Wilson Secondary School expands and relocates two existing county-wide secondary programs (grades 6-12) into a single, five-story vertical building to support 775 seats.
+The Heights Building expands and relocates two county-wide secondary programs (grades 6-12) into a single, five-story vertical building to support 775 seats.
 Located within the dense, urban Rosslyn-Ballston corridor of Arlington, Virginia, the school is designed to both fit into its context while converging as much open green space for recreation as possible.

 LEO A DALY, executive architect, and BIG (Bjarke Ingels Group), design architect, are teamed to create this unique public school for Arlington Public Schools (APS).

 While the building’s mass responds to its urban context with a vertical organization (and the efficiencies afforded by that), its interior presents a different feel.
 For APS it was critical for students to perceive their school as a familiar, comfortable and connected community.
 A community where students and faculty are constantly mingling and are integrated into all of the aspects of school life.
 To achieve that goal, the building is designed as a series of classroom bars rotated along a single hinge point.
 The rotation creates cascading green terraces leading from the educational spaces of the school to the athletic field.
 Beneath the rotated classroom bars is a series of large public levels with varying ceiling heights.
 The large and public functions of the building, including auditorium and gymnasium, are placed on these levels and accessible from the main street front along Wilson Boulevard.
 The project is being executed in two phases: